centreon/centreon-documentation/versioned_docs/version-23.04/health/centreon-agent.md

     City: Paris
 ```

-You then need to restart the Agent:
+You then need to restart Helios:

 ```
 systemctl restart centreon-agent.service
 ```

 ### Remote Database

-If the Centreon component monitored by the Agent is configured with a specific or remote database, you can configure the Agent to access the database in the YAML `/etc/centreon-agent/centreon-agent.yml` file generated at installation.
+If the Centreon component monitored by Helios is configured with a specific or remote database, you can configure Helios to access the database in the YAML `/etc/centreon-agent/centreon-agent.yml` file generated at installation.

 ```yaml
 collect: